eMpulse Test Systems

 The Principle of Regenerative Energy in Servoelectric Systems

 These systems leverage bidirectional motor operation, allowing them to both drive loads and act as generators.
 During braking or deceleration phases, these motors reverse their function, generating electrical currents that push energy back through the system.
 This regenerative capability enables the conversion of kinetic energy into electrical energy, which can be redirected for various purposes.
+The regenerated energy can be routed back into the system, offsetting energy consumption, or the regenerated energy can be routed back into the grid.

 Reduced Heat Generation